trellisconnect/savvy-sdk-docs/README.md

       // OPTIONAL: Your Trellis Client ID.
 Required if you intend to collect end-user PII.
       trellisClientId: API_CLIENT_ID,

+      // OPTIONAL: Set the experience to "connect" if you would like to handle the quoting flow
+      // with your own application
+      experience: 'connect',

       // OPTIONAL: onConnect(connectionId, metadata)
       // Called when the user has authenticated access to their insurance account